Welcome to Patch of Heaven Dairy

 year and the Lamanchas are always top contenders in the show ring.
 I

-also try to Linear Appraise the goats annually so that I am always
+also try to Linear Appraise the goats every couple years so that I am always

 able to improve my herd and breed for very structurally sound

 animals that are beneficial to the Lamancha breed.

 priority.
 Mature does are fed a grass/alfalfa mix in addition to 16%

 sweet feed, oats, beet pulp, alfalfa pellets, calf manna, and free choice minerals and kelp.
 Does are dewormed as needed, and are vaccinated yearly for CD&T.